April is Earth Month,

 - You can help our urban forest by planting more trees on your property.
 But before you plant anything, make sure to Call Before You Dig, which is required by law.
 You can call 811 or go online to ensure safety while digging.

-Learn what you can do for your trees to keep them healthy here!
+Learn what you can do for your trees to keep them healthy!
 You can create your own assessment of how much the trees in your yard are saving you using the itree design tool, and the tree benefits calculator.
-If you would like to take a deeper look at the findings of the UTC assessment here.
-And for even more information, check out the City of Hartford’s Forestry Division’s web page, where you can also learn about the City’s Tree Advisory Commission.
+Take a deeper look at the findings of the UTC assessment, or for even more information, check out the City of Hartford’s Forestry Division’s web page, where you can also learn about the City’s Tree Advisory Commission.
 Another great resource is the Connecticut Tree Wardens Association, so be sure to visit their website as well!

 Take a Tree Walk